Electric vehicles and our on-street chargepoint rollout

 As of February 2024, 1 million battery electric vehicles have been registered in the UK, with BEVs making up 21% of new car sales.
 Statistics on new vehicle sales are regularly published by the Society of Motor Manufacturers and Traders and the Department for Transport.

-Surrey's public chargepoint locations
+Surrey's on-street public chargepoint locations

-The best way to find your nearest chargepoint using the Zap Map website.
+The best way to find your nearest chargepoint is by using the Zap Map website.
 This is regularly updated to show the latest public chargepoint locations, including on-street chargepoints managed by Surrey County Council, as well as chargepoints managed by other operators.

 Types of public chargepoint